C2DH/A-Republic-of-Emails/README.md

 # Usage
 In the `settings.js` file, specify the number of emails to be scraped per run.
-The default is 10, but we advise a number between 500-1500.
+The default is `10`, but we advise a number between 500-1500.
 The script counts the number of scraped emails in order to start with the next email.

-## start your engines :)
+## Start your engines :)
 Launch the main script:

     node index.js

 and wait for the process to be completed.

+## Validation
+Sometimes, some emails may not be scraped correctly due to time-out errors.
+To check your database, change the number of emails to be scraped in the `settings.js` file to `10` and run the script again with:

+`node index.js`

+The script will run through all the scraped emails and scrape missing emails.

 # Results
 The script will save the contents of the emails in separate `.txt` files in the `contents` folder in separate folders per 1,000 emails, from `f-0` to `f-30`.
 These folders are automatically created.